Chrisel12/Online-Car-Rental-System/README.md

-# Online-Car-Rental-System
-My website is a portal for online car rentals
+This is for tutorial purpose